-According to UNCTAD's World Investment Report 2012 Poland is the 14th most attractive investment location in the world for 2012-2014.
-The report confirms Poland's strong position on the international investment scene.
+According to UNCTAD's World Investment Report 2014 Poland will be in the next two years, 5th in Europe, and the world's 13th most attractive economy.
+The report confirms Poland's strong position at the international investment scene.

 By the PAlilZ's report on investment climate in Poland 2013, the most appreciated factor was the size of the market and the country's political stability.
-The next most highly assessed aspect of the climate for business is the access to a pool of highly-skilled people.
+The next most highly assessed aspect of the climate for business is the access to a pool of highly motivated and skilled people.

-Poland was the global top improver in the World Bank Report Doing Business 2014.
-The report assesses regulations affecting firms and ranks the economies in 11 areas of business regulation, such as starting a business, resolving insolvency and trading across borders.
+Poland was the global top improver in the World Bank report Doing Business 2014.
+The report assesses regulations affecting companies and ranks the economies in 11 areas of business regulation, such as starting a business, resolving insolvency and trading across borders.
 As compared to the last year edition Poland improved its ranking astonishingly by 10 positions.
 It enhanced the ease of doing business through four institutional or regulatory reforms, making it easier to register property, pay taxes, enforce contracts, and resolve insolvency.